-As many know, Sebangau forest has been established as the National Park in 2004.
+As many know, the Sebangau forest was established as a National Park in 2004.
 It’s also the largest conservation for the beautiful peat-swamp forest conservation in Indonesia.
-The forest is home to hundreds of magical flora and fauna of Borneo which include the critically-endagered wild Bornean orangutan.
-With such great potentials, Sebangau will make the biggest asset for the province through well-managed eco-tourism.
+The forest is home to hundreds of magical flora and fauna of Borneo which include the critically-endangered wild Bornean orangutan.
+With such great potential, Sebangau will make the biggest asset for the province through well-managed eco-tourism.
 However, this has to be followed by the maturity of the people in better waste management.

 “It’s my first time coming to this fest and I think it’s a good opportunity for parents to bring their children to the festival to get the message on living healthy environment” said Doni, a visitor.

 The fest was aimed to promote waste management for clean environment.
 By having good waste management, we all can help protect the environment.
 If not, this woud have gone otherwise.
 Recently, we were shocked with the news on the media showing us devastating impacts of the not-well-managed waste on the environment.
 We saw the blue oceans worldwide are transforming into a huge storage of plastic waste.
 The animals are dying, the fish population decrease, and this also indirectly affects the livelihoods of the people who depend their life on the fisheries.
 Fresh fish will be gone if we are careless to our oceans or rivers.